bitrix24/b24restdocs/api-reference/lists/fields/index.md

 ## Linking to CRM Entities

-The "Link to CRM Entities" field type connects list items with CRM objects: [leads](../../crm/leads/index.md), [deals](../../crm/deals/index.md), [SPA's](../../crm/universal/index.md), [contacts](../../crm/contacts/index.md), and [companies](../../crm/companies/index.md).
+The "Link to CRM Entities" field type connects list items with CRM objects: [leads](../../crm/leads/index.md), [deals](../../crm/deals/index.md), [SPAs](../../crm/universal/index.md), [contacts](../../crm/contacts/index.md), and [companies](../../crm/companies/index.md).
 In list items, this field is displayed as a link to the CRM object, and a tab with the list name is automatically created in the CRM object card.

-{% note warning "" %}

-When filling out the list, consider the linkage to CRM objects: leads, deals, SPAs, contacts, and companies.
+When filling out the list, consider the link to CRM objects: leads, deals, SPAs, contacts, and companies.
 - If the field settings allow linking to only one object, fill in the field value with the [object identifier](../../crm/data-types.md#object_type) without the symbolic prefix.
 For example, `3` — contact.
-Otherwise, the field will be displayed but not exported to Excel.
+Otherwise, the field will be displayed but will not be exported to Excel.
 - If linking to multiple objects is allowed, fill in the field value with the [identifier with prefix](../../crm/data-types.md#object_type).
 For example, `C_3` — contact.

-{% endnote %}

 ## Documents and Files

 Universal lists support two types of fields for working with files.

-**File (Drive).** This field type is linked to Bitrix24 Drive and stores the identifier of the Drive object.
+**File (Drive).** This field type is associated with Bitrix24 Drive and stores the identifier of the Drive object.
 Work with the file should be done using its identifier through the [disk.*](../../disk/index.md) methods.

-**File.** This field type allows uploading and storing files directly within the list item.
+**File.** This field type allows uploading and storing files directly in the list item.
 It does not have a Drive object identifier.
-The use of Drive methods is not possible.
+Using Drive methods is not possible.

 ## Overview of Methods {#all-methods}